Why is leasehold purchase conveyancing in Burton upon Trent costs more?

-How does conveyancing in Burton upon Trent differ for newly converted properties?
+How does conveyancing in Burton upon Trent differ for new build properties?

-Most buyers of new build residence in Burton upon Trent come to us having been asked by the seller to sign contracts and commit to the purchase even before the property is ready to move into.
-This is because new home sellers in Burton upon Trent typically buy the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Burton upon Trent approach us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the property is constructed.
+This is because developers in Burton upon Trent typically purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Burton upon Trent or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Burton upon Trent or who has acted in the same development.

 I have been pointed in your direction by numerous estate agents in Burton upon Trent to find a solicitor using your seach tool.
 What’s the financial inducement for Estate Agents to recommend your site ahead of a competitor’s?

 We don’t offer any commission for sending work to this site.
 We thought it would be too underhand a fee as home movers will think, ‘Why is the agent getting a kickback?
 Why aren’t I getting any benefit too?’
 We would prefer to grow our business on genuine recommendations.

 I need to instruct a conveyancing solicitor in Burton upon Trent for my home move.
 Can I see a solicitor's complaints history with the legal regulator?